 It can be hard to get good artichokes in the US.
 Try to find ones that have leaves still tightly bound together.
 If the artichoke leaves are open and spottled, then don’t buy it, it’s too old.
 Unfortunately, that describes about 90% of the artichokes you’ll find in the supermarkets here, at least outside California.

-There are other great ways to enjoy Italian-style artichokes, like carciofi alla romana, the other signature Roman artichoke dish, or cut into wedges and deep fried, the way Angelina used to make them.
+Besides carciofi alla giudia, there are other great ways to enjoy Italian-style artichokes, like carciofi alla romana, the other signature Roman artichoke dish, or cut into wedges and deep fried.
 If you are lucky enough to find really fresh, baby artichokes, they are lovely cut into thin slices and eaten raw in pinzimonio—dipped in olive oil seasoned with salt and pepper.